Facilities in the Sir Owen G Glenn Building

 Café and restaurant facilities

-Situated on Level 1, The Deli provides a selection of café food and drink.
+Situated on Level 1, Superfino provides a selection of café food and drink.
 It offers a busy but fun atmosphere in the midst of student activity.

 The Sir Owen G Glenn Building has five levels of car parking (over 1,000 spaces) and is the main car park on the University of Auckland City Campus.
 Access to the car park is via Grafton Road, opposite Stanley Street.